Nonparametric methods controlling the median of the false discovery proportion: Introduction

 In this paper, we propose novel multiple testing methods that are powerful in such situations.
-These methods connect to a large literature, which we review first, before discussing this paper's contributions.
+The methods are not at all limited to safety testing and can be used for testing hypotheses about various kinds of parameters, such as coefficients in a generalized linear model (an example is in Section \ref{secdata}).
+The novel methods connect to a large literature, which we review first, before discussing this paper's contributions.